math-club-donostia/math-club-donostia.github.io/source/index.rst

 Donostia International Physics Center (DIPC)  `map <https://maps.app.goo.gl/gQCwwBtMxdog811S8>`__

-First session will take place on Sunday, March 17th, from 11h to 14h.
-Further sessions will be announced via email to registered participants.
+Day and time of each session will be announced via email to registered participants.
+Please :ref:`register  <sec-register>`.

-Please whitelist the email :email:`mathclubdonostia@gmail.com` to make sure the messages are not filtered to spam.

 What we are not
 +++++++++++++++++